LogHD: Robust Compression of Hyperdimensional Classifiers via Logarithmic Class-Axis Reduction: Conclusions

 \section{Conclusions}

 We presented \LogHD{}, a class-axis compression scheme for hyperdimensional computing that reduces memory and compute from $\mathcal{O}(CD)$ to $\mathcal{O}(D\log_k C)$ while preserving dimensionality.
 By storing fewer hypervectors rather than shorter ones, \LogHD{} achieves robustness to device faults and quantization, and in hybrid form offers additional flexibility under tight budgets.
 Experiments across multiple datasets show that \LogHD{} sustains accuracy under up to $3\times$ higher bit-flip rates than feature-axis compression, and ASIC implementations deliver up to $498\times$ energy efficiency and $63\times$ speedup over CPU baselines.
-These results demonstrate that class-axis compaction is a scalable and hardware-friendly strategy for robust memory-centric machine learning.
+Together, these results position class-axis compaction as a scalable, hardware-friendly approach for noise-robust HDC model compression, well suited for TinyML and edge deployments.

+\textbf{Limitations and Future Work.} This work does not include a formal theoretical analysis of how class-axis reduction interacts with hypervector capacity and separability as dimensionality and class complexity grow.
+Exploring these relationships, along with richer fault models, is left to future work.